bitshares/dev.bitshares.works/docs/supports_dev/monitoring_nodejs.rst

 If the script exists abnormally, you can continue operations by setting last_op to the last operation id that you have captured before the abnormal exit.

 ..
-Note:: The current implementation has a maxium history size of 100 transaction.
+Note:: The current implementation has a maximum history size of 100 transaction.
 If you have missed more than 100 transaction with the current implementation, manual fixing is required.

 The settings are located in config.js and take